vince21298/FredBoat/selfhosting.md

 Once you are done configuring, run the bot with `java -jar FredBoat-1.0.jar`, which should run the bot as if it was the patron bot.

+[Follow this link](http://docs.frederikam.com/systemdservice) to find a tutorial on running FredBoat as a `systemd` service.